mahtin/earth-mars/README.md

 ## Notes

-Code is as-is and should mainly be used for eductions vs. actual spacecraft communications.
+Code is as-is and should mainly be used for education vs. actual spacecraft communications.